cameronwp/hurtlingthrough.space/src/pages/posts/20180929-backing-up-jira-confluence-server/index.md

   - aws
   - s3
 twitterprompt: Cameron is afraid of losing his TODO list
-summary: How to back up Jira and Confluence server instances to the cloud.
-Bonus: my thoughts on the importance of being a lazy software engineer.
+summary: "How to back up Jira and Confluence server instances to the cloud.
+Bonus: my thoughts on the importance of being a lazy software engineer."
 draft: false
 ---